Water quality and public pool regulation

-The regulation of public swimming pools is governed by different standards.
+The public pool regulation is governed by different standards.
 Here are some key reminders for good water quality management in pools.

 The quality of public swimming pool water must meet the required standards.
 Therefore, the following water analysis points must be observed to respect public pool regulation:

 In addition, SYCLOPE also recommends monitoring the TAC and TH to verify the Taylor Balance.